shariq1989/cookbook/content/recipe/kimchi_jigae.md

 #### STOVE-TOP INSTRUCTIONS

-1. In a [saucepan](https://amzn.to/3oKaYN7), add the water, fish sauce, soy sauce, Gochochang, and [Better than Bouillon](https://amzn.to/3oM8L3W).
+1. In a [saucepan](https://amzn.to/3oKaYN7), add the water, fish sauce, soy sauce, Gochochang, and Better than Bouillon.
 If you're adding dried mushrooms to the dish, you can also add them during this step to re-hydrate them.
 Cover and cook for 10-15 minutes over medium heat, adjusting the temperature to maintain a gentle simmer.
 2. While the stock is cooking, make a paste using the Gochugaru, 2 tsp sesame oil, and ground black pepper.
 Set aside.
 3. In a [dutch oven](https://amzn.to/3lC91Pi) or [earthenware pot](https://amzn.to/3soWXDL), saute the kimchi until it becomes soft.
 Set it aside.
-4. In the same pot, add 1 tbsp sesame oil over medium heat.
-Then add the onion, garlic, and scallion whites.
+4. In the same [pot]((https://amzn.to/3lC91Pi)), add 1 tbsp sesame oil over medium heat.
+Then add the onion, garlic, and the scallion whites.
 Cook until onions become translucent and soften for about 8 minutes.
-5. Add the reserved stock to the pot.
+5. Add the reserved stock.
 Cover cook for 5-7 minutes over medium heat.
 Then, open and stir in the reserved Kimchi.
 6. Next, add the tofu and let the mixture simmer for a few minutes before gently stirring in the spice mixture- careful not to break up the tofu.
 7. Garnish with extra Gochugaru if you prefer spicy kimchi jjigae, and serve with a side of sticky rice.

 #### INSTANT POT INSTRUCTIONS

-1. In a [saucepan](https://amzn.to/3oKaYN7), add the water, fish sauce, soy sauce, Gochochang, and [Better than Bouillon](https://amzn.to/3oM8L3W).
+1. In a [saucepan](https://amzn.to/3oKaYN7), add the water, fish sauce, soy sauce, Gochochang, and Better than Bouillon.
 If you're adding dried mushrooms to the dish, you can also add them during this step to re-hydrate them.
 Cover and cook for 10-15 minutes over medium heat, adjusting the temperature to maintain a gentle simmer.
 2. While the stock is cooking, make a paste using the Gochugaru, 2 tsp sesame oil, and ground black pepper.
 Set aside.
 3. In an [Instant Pot](https://amzn.to/3DpZGSo), cook the Kimchi on saute mode until it becomes soft.
 Set it aside.
 4. Back in the [Instant Pot](https://amzn.to/3DpZGSo), add 1 tbsp sesame oil over medium heat.
-Then add the onion, garlic, and scallion whites.
+Then add the onion, garlic, and the scallion whites.
 Cook until onions become translucent and soften for about 8 minutes.
-5. Add the reserved stock to the pot.
+5. Add the reserved stock.
 Secure the lid on the [Instant Pot](https://amzn.to/3DpZGSo), and cook on manual high pressure for 5 minutes.
 Do a quick release, and stir in the reserved Kimchi.
 6. Next, add the tofu and set the[ Instant Pot](https://amzn.to/3DpZGSo) to saute mode for a few minutes before gently stirring in the spice mixture- careful not to break up the tofu.
 7. Garnish with extra Gochugaru if you prefer spicy kimchi jjigae, and serve with a side of sticky rice.